The Best Dive Watches For Luxury Watch Enthusiasts

 The dial features an organic pattern that pertains to a layered sea of clouds, visible around Mount Iwate as dawn breaks.
 For clarity, the pale blue colour scheme gives the impression of a sky background, while the white blotches resemble clouds.

 The rotating bezel is given a white and blue colour scheme which is perfect for the dial shade.
-Allowing for three time zones to be read at once, the 24 hour bezel is perfect for model.
+Allowing for three time zones to be read at once, the 24 hour bezel is perfect for these models.
 The dial is exceptionally legible as the baton hour markers are coated with LumiBrite, promoting a high degree of visibility.

 It is powered by the 9S86.
 As an automatic with manual winding functionality, it has a power reserve of 55 hours and an average frequency of +5 to -3 seconds per day.
 The sapphire caseback showcases the oscillating weight with a beautiful sky blue sheen that's achieved through anodic oxidation process.